mragicl/idexd/README.md

 ## Getting Started

 All of the requrements provide first-rate installation documentation, but we've collected the key steps to get up-and-running here.
 Start with a freshly installed copy of Raspbian GNU/Linux 10 (buster).
+Remark: Raspbian Buster Light suffices.

-### Install Docker CE
+### Install Docker

 1. Update packages
 ```